-- Medical financing: Most eye surgeons accept medical credit cards, such as CareCredit®, as well as medical financing, like Springstone.
+- Medical financing: Most eye surgeons accept medical credit cards, as well as medical financing through companies such as Compassionate Finance®.
 These companies offer fixed-interest plans with approved credit.
 Many offer no-interest plans when costs are paid in full within a certain time frame.

 - Third-party financing: Sometimes, banks and other lenders will also finance medical procedures.
 These loans work much like any other loan that you would take out for a house, car, and other important purchases.